drxnch/device-stm32/README.md

    - Expected vs. actual behaviour.
    - Hardware revision and firmware version if applicable.

-There are currently no critical known issues.
+At current, the music is somewhat audible but jittery.
 Minor limitations may be documented inline in the source code with a `// TODO:` or `// FIXME:` comment.

 ## Maintenance